PublicDomainRelease/GWM-2005/readme.txt

 D. TESTING

 Data files for fourteen test problems are provided to confirm that GWM-2005 is correctly installed and running on the system.
-The tests also may be looked at as examples of how to use the program.
+The tests also may be considered to be examples of how to use the program.
-The directory GWM2005.1_5_1\data contains the input data and expected results for the tests.
+The directory GWM2005.1_5_2\data contains the input data and expected results for the tests.
 The file 'README_data.txt' located in the
 \data subdirectory describes the test problems.